codabeans/StarCraft-Micro-AI/readme.md

 1. Install the required libraries

+'''
-'sudo apt install libsdl2-dev libsdl2-image-dev'
+sudo apt install libsdl2-dev libsdl2-image-dev
+'''

 2. Clone the BWAPI github repository somewhere on your system